DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - "Twenty years in Ala Wai, and Joe still pays fines while cronies dump waste."
 - "Try explaining aloha when your kid reels in trash instead of fish."
 - "Same harbor, different rules—and we're all paying for it."

+#### More Visceral, Shorter Jolts (Hooks)
+- "Your last video got 47 views.
+Your competitor's got 47,000."
+- "Every hour you spend editing is an hour your competitor spends selling."
+- "Your video editor quit.
+Zebracat never will."
+- "Stop making videos.
+Start making money."
+- "Your audience is scrolling.
+Your competition is selling."
+- "47 views vs 47,000.
+Same budget.
+Different tools."

 ### Character-Driven Vignettes
 **Add specific "faces in the crowd" to make corruption stick:**